 Camping: Campground fees at various sites around Bartlett Reservoir might be separate from the Tonto Day pass.
 Call Cave Creek Ranger District (480-595-3300) for specific details.

 Park entrance fee: An $8 Tonto Day Pass is required.
 Buy one before you go; purchasing options are listed on the website.

 Location/address: Bartlett Lake is about 57 miles northwest of Phoenix.

 Catalina State Park

-The Sutherland Trail offers the best assortment of flowers with cream cups, poppies, lupines, penstemon, and desert chicory.
+What to look for: The Sutherland Trail offers the best assortment of flowers with fields of poppies, cream cups, lupines, penstemon, and desert chicory.
 Best color can be found near the junction with Canyon Loop and continuing for about 2 miles on the Sutherland across the desert.